-I am a freshman at the University of Wisconsin - Madison studying flute.
-During my last two years of high school, I was a math tutor for underclassmen.
-This was by far the best job I have ever had.
+I am a graduate of the University of Wisconsin - Madison in flute performance, and I have been teaching and tutoring since I was in high school.
 I love to teach and find different ways to explain concepts to make them understandable for students.
 I also tend to get very enthusiastic about the subject at hand.
 It is my strong belief that they key to success in academics is true understanding.
 When a student understands why something works, memorization becomes a tool that is only rarely needed.
-Students that understand concepts can also tackle complex and challenging questions with confidence.
+Students who understand concepts can also tackle complex and challenging questions with confidence.
 As a tutor, I work to ensure that my students fully understand the material with which they are working.

 Undergraduate Degree: University of Wisconsin-Madison - Current Undergrad, Music Performance